atikuzzaman524/Vehicle-Number-Plate-Detection-and-Categorization-Using-CNNs/README.md

-# Vehicle Number Plate Detection and Categorization Using CNNs DataSet
+# Vehicle Number Plate Detection and Categorization Using CNNs

 ### This paper demonstrates the use of haar-clasifier and CNN to automatically detect number plates (Bangldeshi) from vehicles.